Create an In-Person Roleplay Agent

 - Go to Roleplay → Agents → Create (or edit an existing agent).

-- In Roleplay Format (or equivalent), find Call Type.
+- In Roleplay Format, find Call Type.

 - Select In Person (or "In-Person").